Family Camp 2020 – Registration Opens March 15th

 We are so grateful to the Boy Scouts who are instrumental in making Family Camp a success each year.
 Their beautiful Camp Frontier in Pioneer, Ohio is ideal for a fun-filled weekend!

 Camp is held the second weekend of August, and thanks to our wonderful sponsors and supporters, there is no cost to attend.
 Even if you can’t come for the entire weekend, please register and let us know how long you can stay.
 Guests stay in a cabin environment and share the amenities.
 Sleeping accommodations are only available for up to 100 people.
 After that number has been reached, we offer a ‘Saturday Only’ registration option where you can still enjoy the majority of what Camp offers, you just won’t be able to sleep over.
+If you have a camper, RV or even a tent, there are options at camp so that you can stay both nights.
+Camp Frontier also has tent sites set up, next to a bath house, for convenience, as additional sleeping options.
 There is no dinner offered Friday night but three meals on Saturday and breakfast on Sunday is provided.
 If you have dietary concerns, let us know!

 Family Camp is a great opportunity to meet other people living with epilepsy.
 Come relax with people who truly understand what you go through every day.
 Parents/guardians are required to be present with children under the age of 18, but the camp if not exclusively for children—anyone living with epilepsy is welcome to participate.